-Anet Abnous is a Los Angeles-based Armenian artist whose vision is feminine beauty and empowerment.
-With the female figure as her muse, she creates breathtaking abstract imagery symbolizing women’s liberation.
+Anet Abnous is a Los Angeles-based Armenian American artist whose vision is instituted on feminine beauty and empowerment.
+With female figures as her muse, she creates breathtaking and abstract imagery symbolizing women’s liberation and rights.

-Anet’s art is deeply compelling and culturally diverse.
-She juxtaposes the vibrant colors and impeccable details of traditional Armenian costumes and art with the subdued black veils of Islamic oppression to create art of striking beauty.
-Her paintings are housed in several private collections and have been showcased in galleries in New York, Rhode Island, California, and Korea.
-She has been published in Asbury Park, Burbank Leader, NY Art Magazine, and more.
+Anet’s creations are deeply compelling and culturally diverse.
+Her ethnic and cultural designs contrast the vibrant colors and impeccable details of traditional costumes and styles intertwined with subdued darker shades to divulge an art of striking beauty.
+Her paintings are displayed in several private collections and have showcased in galleries in New York, Rhode Island, California and Korea.
+Her creations and story have published in magazines and news such as Asbury Park, Burbank Leader, NY Art Magazine and others to name a few.

-An ardent supporter of women-centered causes, Anet co-curated Manhattan’s first Armenian female art exhibition in 2007, bringing together talented artists from Armenia, Syria and the U.S. She has also shown in galleries with the mission of ending violence against women.
+An ardent supporter of women-centered causes, Anet co-curated Manhattan’s first Armenian female art exhibition in 2007, bringing together talented artists from Armenia, Syria and U.S. She has also exhibited in various galleries with the mission of ending violence against women.

-Anet’s Collection is wearable, tangible art -- the culmination of Anet’s dream to merge fine art, fashion and storytelling through elegant tees, scarves and note cards imprinted with her work.
+Anet’s Collection is “Wearable, Tangible Art” which is the culmination of Anet’s dream to merge fine art, fashion and storytelling through stylish tees, fashionable scarves, unisex accessories complemented by her personal note cards imprinted with her work.